About the NSW Consumer Advisory Group – Mental Health Inc.

 Network NSW is NSW CAG’s free mailing list.
 People who sign up to NSW CAG receive:

-- weekly E-News which contains information about current happenings that relate to consumers both at NSW CAG and around the state
+- fortnightly E-News which contains information about current happenings that relate to consumers both at NSW CAG and around the state

 Anyone can sign up to Network NSW.